daudzoss/pic16zos/README.md

 * zOS_MON, like zOS_CON but with a command-line interface for job management and monitoring of the PIC memory space

+* zOS_RUN, for setting up the timer0 peripheral used for the system tick and context-switching quantum

 Bank switching in the application should not be used or needed outside of the interrupt-handler context, as there is a per-job hardware ISR interface.
 User-space communication with the kernel and with other jobs is accomplished with either software interrupts or the mailbox interface.
-No job priority or starvation prevention is supported at this time due to the lightweight nature of zOS.
+No job priority or starvation prevention is supported at this time due to the lightweight nature of the round-robin scheduler in zOS.

 Minimum system requirements: enhanced 14-bit PIC core device with 512 words flash and 128 bytes SRAM